~ How am I employing my resources?

 ~ able to find and use different ways to help achieve your goals

-All that being said, often we are forced to simply use what we have right here before us.
+All that being said, often we are forced to simply use what we have right here before us, or within us.
 Restrictions and limitations can be freeing in that they force us to become creative with our current resources.
-What is at our disposal becomes more valuable directly due to our familiarity with it.
+What is at our disposal now becomes more valuable directly due to our familiarity with it.
 Such is the groundwork laid for resourcefulness.

 We try to be resourceful in these ways with our dreams and our time and our work, melding them together for the sake of fitting it all into our lives in the necessary proportions.
 It takes a certain kind of talent to work with what you already have in hand, while simultaneously driving at changes and improvements.
 For the development of what most consider to be a good life, we are tasked with employing our core resources, while simultaneously cultivating entirely new ones.
 The game becomes one of balance.

-So, how do you employ your resources? ~
+So, how do you employ your resources?
+And how might you expand them? ~